theNewDynamic/oregonsadventurecoast.com/content/event/in-a-landscape-classical-music-in-the-wild.md

 **_$5.00 per day parking fee at Shore Acres State Park.
 Cash only, credit and debit cards not accepted.
 A valid annual State Park Pass or Oregon Coastal Pass will be accepted for parking._**

-**ARRIVAL
-**We suggest arriving up to 45 minutes prior to concert time in order to park, reach the site, check-in, get your headphones and get cozy before the concert starts.
+**ARRIVAL**  - We suggest arriving up to 45 minutes prior to concert time in order to park, reach the site, check-in, get your headphones and get cozy before the concert starts.

-**PETS
-**No animals are permitted in the formal gardens, except for service animals.
+**PETS**  - No animals are permitted in the formal gardens, except for service animals.
 You are responsible for picking up after your pet.

-**FOOD & DRINK
-**Outside food/drink is permitted.
+**FOOD & DRINK** - Outside food/drink is permitted.
 Bring a picnic and enjoy the beautiful setting while you dine!

-**RESTROOMS
-**Restrooms will be available on site.
+**RESTROOMS** - Restrooms will be available on site.

-**SMOKING
-**Smoking is prohibited at all times. **FIRE DANGER IS VERY REAL**, and we acknowledge this with the utmost seriousness.
+**SMOKING**  - Smoking is prohibited at all times. **FIRE DANGER IS VERY REAL**, and we acknowledge this with the utmost seriousness.
 Help us keep the area safe!

-**ACCESSIBILITY|
-**There is a paved path from the parking lot to the concert site.
+**ACCESSIBILITY** - There is a paved path from the parking lot to the concert site.

-**CELL COVERAGE
-**Cell coverage on Oregon's rural roads and in remote concert locations is unpredictable.
+**CELL COVERAGE** - Cell coverage on Oregon's rural roads and in remote concert locations is unpredictable.
 Please be aware that you may not have a signal in all locations.
 Please print or download directions before you leave.

-**EXTREME WEATHER /CANCELLATION
-**This is a rain or shine event.
+**EXTREME WEATHER /CANCELLATION**  - This is a rain or shine event.
 We encourage guests to bring rain protection as needed.
 In the case of extreme weather or severe smoke, IAL will cancel by 9am the day of the performance and notify all ticketed patrons.

-**COVID SAFETY
-**IN A LANDSCAPE will follow all current local, county, and state protocols.
+**COVID SAFETY**  - IN A LANDSCAPE will follow all current local, county, and state protocols.

-**MERCHANDISE
-**We will have new merchandise available at our concerts this year, where permitted.
+**MERCHANDISE** - We will have new merchandise available at our concerts this year, where permitted.
 And while we do not want to spoil all the surprise, we can tell you that Hunter Noack’s latest album “In A Landscape” will be available in CD, MP3, or for Vinyl (preorder) at our summer concert series.
 Preorders available now with your ticket purchase.